 The Lodge at Lolo Hot Springs

 To really rest your body and mind, the Lodge at Lolo Hot Springs is the place to go.
-Cell service and Wi-Fi are limited (the free Wi-Fi only works in the lobby), and there’s no cable in the rooms – but that’s okay, because you’ll be busy soaking your muscles in the hot springs anyway.
+Cell service and Wi-Fi are limited, and there’s no cable in the rooms (just a DVD player!) – but that’s okay, because you’ll be busy soaking your muscles in the hot springs anyway.

 There are two indoor mineral pools for soaking, and guests can also purchase a day pass to the large outdoor pool next door during the summer.
 Some of the rooms are a bit dated, but they have a cozy, cabin-like feel, and a continental breakfast is included in the stay.
-Only certain rooms are pet-friendly, so make sure to call in advance if you’re traveling with a pet.
+They have pet-friendly rooms, too.

 The Lodge is about a 50-minute drive from Missoula (30 minutes past the tiny town of Lolo).
-Even if you decide not to stay here, it still makes for one of the best day trips from Missoula.
+Even if you decide not to stay here, going for a soak in the hot springs is still one of the best day trips from Missoula.

 Another option for a quiet, back-to-nature getaway is to drive 25 minutes southeast of Missoula, to the 750-person town of Clinton.
-There, you’ll find a funky place to unplug and relax: the Rock Creek Fisherman’s Mercantile & Motel.
+There, you’ll find a funky, low-key place to unplug and relax: the Rock Creek Mercantile & Motel.

-Plan to eat at Ekstrom’s Stage Station next door or Poor Henry’s Bar in town; those are about the only options, but fortunately both are extremely highly-rated!
+Plan to eat at Ekstrom’s Stage Station next door or Poor Henry’s Saloon in town; those are about the only options, but fortunately both are extremely highly-rated!

 Other Places to Stay in Missoula, Montana